wuanlishu/FEM/README.md

-it is a project for me, Q.Zhou , to learn about how to code fem with c++, and later fortran edition will upload.
+it is a project for me, Q.Zhou, to learn about how to code fem with C++, and later Fortran edition will upload.

-One more thing, it's interseting for me after i leaveing out of school.
+One more thing, it's interesting for me after I leaving out of school.

-Studying is funny things.
-For long time, i have not felt like this.
+Studying is fun.
+For a long time, I have not felt like this.

+Oh, do not try to compile it now, I have not completed it. it needs some time for me.

+One more thing, Language Grammar is annoying.